tg-sec/dvna/Task_Report/docs/setting_up_vms.md

 * I forked the DVNA repository onto my GitHub account to be able to add files and edit project structure.
 * Then I added a Jenkinsfile to the project repository to configure pipeline stages and execute it.
 * DVNA's documentation specifies MySQL as the database needed so, to to install MySQL for DVNA I again used Digital Ocean's [documentation](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04).
     - Under step 3, I skipped the section about provisionally MySQL access for a dedicated user.
-I created the 'root' user as mentioned in the documentation previously and then went straight to step 4.
-I did so as there was no need for an additional user after `root`.
+I created the 'root' user as mentioned in the documentation previously and then went straight to step 4 so as there was no need for an additional user after `root`.
 * MySQL was insalled the Production VM for a successful deployment of the application.
 The Jenkins VM need not have MySQL installed as DVNA was only getting built on this machine and not deployed.

 To not leak the MySQL Server configuration details for the production server, I used a shell script, named `env.sh`, and placed it in the Production VM in user's home directory (`/home/<username>`).
 The script gets executed from the pipeline to export the Environment Variables for the application to deploy.